omeirr13/Practical-Typescript/README.md

-- Create an array temperatures of type number[] and assign it some values.
-Then, try to add a string value to it.
+-Create an object bike of type { brand: string, year: number } and assign it some values.
+Then, try to assign a string to the year property.
-- Create an array colors of type string[] and assign it some values.
-Then, try to add a boolean value to it.
+-Create an object laptop of type { brand: string, year: number } and try to assign an object with missing year property to it.
-- Create an array mixedArray of type (number | string)[] and assign it some values.
-Then, try to add a boolean value to it.
+-Create an array products of type { title: string, price?: number }[] and assign it some values.
+Then, try to add an object with a price property of type string to it.